svalio/atlassian-connect-express-encryption/README.md

 At this point, you're all set to run your add-on, but you still need the target application (i.e., JIRA or Confluence) for your add-on.
 You have a few options:

 1. You can do all your development work locally using an Atlassian Connect Vagrant box ([JIRA](https://bitbucket.org/rmanalan/atlassian-connect-jira-vagrant) or [Confluence](https://bitbucket.org/rmanalan/atlassian-connect-confluence-vagrant)).
 This Vagrant box will set up a local JIRA or Confluence VM (using [VirtualBox](https://www.virtualbox.org/)).
 This is by far the most flexible option.
-2. Register the local add-on inside an Atlassian OnDemand instance in development mode.
+2. Install the add-on in an Atlassian OnDemand instance.
 See [instructions in the Atlassian Connect doc](https://developer.atlassian.com/display/AC/Hello+World#HelloWorld-Registertheadd-on) for more information.

 ### Running your Add-on Server